PyO3/maturin/Readme.md

     -i, --interpreter <interpreter>...
             The python versions to build wheels for, given as the names of the interpreters.
 Uses autodiscovery if not explicitly set.
-    -o, --out <out>
+        --manylinux <manylinux>
+            Whether to use and check for compliance with the manylinux1 tag (1), use it but don't check compliance (1- unchecked) or use the native linux tag (off)

+            This option is ignored on all non-linux platforms [default: 1]  [possible values: 1, 1-unchecked, off] -o, --out <out>
             The directory to store the built wheels in.
 Defaults to a new "wheels" directory in the project's target directory